apiaryio/api-blueprint-ast/README.md

 ![logo](https://raw.github.com/apiaryio/api-blueprint/gh-pages/assets/logo_apiblueprint.png)

 # API Blueprint AST Serialization Media Types
-### API design for machines
+### API Blueprint's contract with machines

 This document defines serialization formats of [API Blueprint](http://apiblueprint.org) abstract syntax tree, or AST for short.

 API Blueprint AST is a machine-friendly face of [API Blueprint](http://apiblueprint.org) suitable for use in [tools](http://apiblueprint.org/#tooling) consuming (or producing) API Blueprint.
-API Blueprint AST is a product of the API Blueprint Parser – [Snow Crash](https://github.com/apiaryio/snowcrash) or one of its [bindings](https://github.com/apiaryio/snowcrash#bindings).

-Reverse process from API Blueprint AST to API Blueprint is also possible thanks to the [Matter Compiler](https://github.com/apiaryio/matter_compiler).
+Converting API Blueprint to AST and its serialization is the task of API Blueprint Parser – [Snow Crash](https://github.com/apiaryio/snowcrash) or one of its [bindings](https://github.com/apiaryio/snowcrash#bindings).
+Reverse process from AST (serialization) to API Blueprint is also possible thanks to the [Matter Compiler](https://github.com/apiaryio/matter_compiler).

 ## What?